< < PS04 : PS05 : PS06 > >

 CV On-Board Cargo Monitoring 'CV On-Board Cargo Monitoring' monitors the location and status of the commercial vehicle and its cargo.
 It sends the collected data to appropriate centers and roadside facilities, including emergency management in the case of HAZMAT incidents.
 Depending on the nature of the cargo, it may include sensors that measure temperature, pressure, load leveling, acceleration, and other attributes of the cargo.
 Commercial Vehicle OBE

 EV On-Board En Route Support 'EV On-Board En Route Support' provides communications functions to responding emergency vehicles that reduce response times and improve safety of responding public safety personnel and the general public.
-It supports traffic signal preemption via short range communication directly with signal control equipment and sends alert messages to surrounding vehicles.
+It supports traffic signal preemption via short range communication directly with signal control equipment.
 Emergency Vehicle OBE

 Vehicle Emergency Notification 'Vehicle Emergency Notification' provides the capability for drivers or collision detection sensors to report an emergency and summon assistance.
 It gathers data from on-board collision detection sensors, provides a mechanism for the driver to summon assistance, and includes a communications capability to report the collision including indicators of collision severity, the number of passengers involved, and information about the vehicle that may affect the response.
 Vehicle